-45 make, and had reference to the article itself and not the manufacture thereof.
-That was quite recently recognized in Bowden's Patent Syndicate (26 R.P.C.
-205).
-In order to succeed the Applicant Company must establish a fourth meaning of the word, viz., that it means the machine produced by themselves; and in their endeavours to prove that they have wholly failed as meaning in the English language and has assumed some artificial secondary meaning.
+The question was also still more recently considered by the Court of Appeal in Cassella's Application (ante, p.
+453.)
+The word must have entirely lost its original meaning before it can be registered (Wotherspoon v.
+Currie L.R.
+5 H.L.
+508 "Glenfield Starch").
+The ones here is on the Applicant Company.
+They have to show that the word has been divorced from its original 5 meaning in the English language and has assumed some artificial secondary meaning.
 That onus has not been discharged.
-On the question of the Court's discretion it would be pessimi exempli that wealthy traders should be encouraged immense expenditure incurred by the Applicant Company in advertising their goods and in pressing their claim to the word.
-That is a point against them; if the word by a natural process had come to denote their goods, and not goods of a class, that would have been a circumstance leading the of other people's; but, when whatever result there is, it has been produced by the methods the Court has heard of in this case, the circumstance that under those conditions a considerable body of persons have come to identify the word with the goods of the Applicant Company cannot really be considered.
-As to the point your words of Section 9 evidence cannot be adduced, unless the word has been used as a Trade Mark, there has not been any evidence whatever that the word
+On the question of the Court's discretion it would be pessimi exempli that wealthy traders should be encouraged to take a name from the article, and then seek to establish a monopoly of the name derived from the article itself.
+A great deal of stress has been laid on the 10 immense expenditure incurred by the Applicant Company in advertising their goods and in pressing their claim to the word.
+That is a point against them; if the word by a natural process had come to denote their goods, and not goods of a class, that would have been a circumstance leading the Court to infer that the word was adapted to distinguish their goods from those 15 of other people's; but, when whatever result there is, it has been produced by the methods the Court has heard of in this case, the circumstance that under those conditions a considerable body of persons have come to identify the word with the goods of the Applicant Company cannot really be considered.
+As to the point your Lordship raised during the course of the case, viz., that under the concluding 20 words of Section 9 evidence cannot be adduced, unless the word has been used as a Trade Mark, there has not been any evidence whatever that the word "Gramophone" simpliciter has ever been used as a Trade Mark by the Applicant Company on any one of the articles manufactured by them.